-A Case Study of Compensatory Benefit Sharing: The Natural Horsepower Method
+12.5.1 A Case Study of Compensatory Benefit Sharing: The Natural Horsepower Method

-Initially, the artificial market created to compensate waterfall owners was modelled on the actual market that had existed prior to the regulatory reforms of the early 1900s.
+Initially, the artificial market created to compensate waterfall owners was modeled on the actual market that had existed prior to the regulatory reforms of the early 1900s.
 The key notion used to determine the price of streams and waterfalls on this market was that of a natural horsepower, a measure of electric effect.
 This notion was introduced to simplify calculations, as it provided a gross estimate of the stable effect that a hydroelectric plant could yield, based on a simple mathematical formula.

 The lack of a national grid at this time meant that the value of a plant was largely determined by the stable effect it could deliver, not the total amount of electricity produced (peak production would go to waste).
 Hence, it was assumed that the value of streams and waterfalls could be approximated by simply setting an appropriate price per natural horsepower.